 Give yourself about 1/2″ more than you need so that you can angle your cabinets in place.
 This tool allows you to make tiny cuts as well.
 I had to go back several times to remove another 1/4″ in order to move the cabinets in place.

 - The oscillating multi-tool also works to cut through nails in case your baseboard was installed before your flooring as well.
 Insert mad face.

 - The cabinets need panels for the sides that will be exposed.
 Turn the cabinet on it’s side with the exposed side facing up.

 - Use a good wood glue to adhere the panel to the cabinet.

-- Use clamps where you can and heavy items along the panel.
-I used paint cans and weights to press the panel down.
+- Use clamps where you can and use heavy items to weigh down the panel.
+I used paint cans and weights.

 - Let it dry for about 24 hours.

 A note about spacing.
 I wanted my cabinet flush against the door frame for when I build the shelving above the cabinets.
 There’s a gap on one side of the cabinet that will be filled in another step.
 Stock cabinetry does not come in the exact dimensions of your walls, so you have to get creative.

 - Check for level.
 I got lucky and this was the one area in our house that was level.